ProviderProtocol/docs/UPP-1.1.spec.md

 ### 11.3 Provider Handling

+Structured output is a capability declared via `LLMCapabilities.structuredOutput`.
+If a provider's API doesn't support native structured outputs, the provider MUST set this to `false` and `llm()` core will throw `INVALID_REQUEST` when `structure` is provided.

-Providers handle structured outputs according to their capabilities:
+Providers with native support handle structured outputs according to vendor APIs:

 | Provider | Implementation |
 |----------|----------------|